-The importance and uses of robots in space
+Importance and uses of robots in space, Robotic spacecraft & Space robots

-Robots in space are devices which used to aid, augment and substitute for the astronauts to do difficult tasks such as the repairs in dangerous environments, and they capture videos and pictures, All the space robots are similar, they have the controller, the actuators, the sensors, the power supply, and the radio communications.
+Robots in space are devices used to aid, augment and substitute for the astronauts to do difficult tasks such as repairs in dangerous environments, and they capture videos and pictures, All space robots are similar, they have a controller, actuators, sensors, the power supply, and the radio communications.

-Space probes can explore the places which are not accessible to the humans, they operate in the vacuum of the space, they withstand to exposure to the extremes of temperature and the radiation, and they can perform the programmed tasks over long periods without direct human supervision.
+Space probes can explore places that are not accessible to humans, they operate in the vacuum of space, they withstand exposure to the extremes of temperature and radiation, and they can perform programmed tasks over long periods without direct human supervision.

-Robotic spacecraft is a spacecraft with no humans on board, and they are under telerobotic control, they are designed to make the scientific research measurements is often called a space probe.
+Robotic spacecraft is a spacecraft with no humans on board, and they are under telerobotic control, they are designed to make scientific research measurements and is often called space probe.

-Many space missions are more suited to telerobotic rather than crewed due to their lower cost and lower risk factors and man can not make research on Jupiter or Venus.
+Many space missions are more suited to telerobotics rather than crewed due to their lower cost and lower risk factors and man can not make research on Jupiter or Venus.

-Robotic spacecraft provides overall mechanical integrity of the spacecraft and it ensures the spacecraft components are supported and can withstand the launch loads.
+Robotic spacecraft provide overall mechanical integrity of the spacecraft and it ensures the spacecraft components are supported and can withstand the launch loads.

-Robotic spacecraft can perform an action in the space such as position an instrument to take a measurement, it can collect a sample for examination, it can assemble a structure and it can move around an astronaut.
+Robotic spacecraft can perform an action in space such as positioning an instrument to take a measurement, it can collect a sample for examination, it can assemble a structure and it can move around an astronaut.